LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Introduction

 \section{Introduction}

-The field of image understanding has recently seen remarkable progress, driven by large pretrained models such as CLIP~\citep{radford2021clip}, DINO~\citep{caron2021dino,oquab2024dinov2}, or SAM~\citep{kirillov2023sam}.
-A key factor behind their exceptional generalization capabilities lies in the vast size of their training datasets, often composed of millions or even billions of samples.
+Image understanding has made remarkable progress, driven by large pretrained models such as CLIP~\citep{radford2021clip}, DINO~\citep{caron2021dino,oquab2024dinov2}, or SAM~\citep{kirillov2023sam}, also called foundation models.
+A key factor behind their exceptional generalization capabilities lies in the size of their training datasets, often composed of millions or even billions of samples.

-3D scene representation has also advanced with machine learning approaches like NeRF~\citep{mildenhall2021nerf} and model fitting techniques such as Gaussian Splatting~\citep{kerbl202gaussiansplatting}.
-These methods typically rely on a few dozen views of the scene captured from different angles.
-While the resulting reconstructions effectively capture both appearance and geometrical information, they are not directly applicable to semantic tasks, which has led to further developments.
+Meanwhile, 3D scene representation has also advanced through machine learning approaches like NeRF~\citep{mildenhall2021nerf} and model fitting techniques such as Gaussian Splatting~\citep{kerbl2023gaussiansplatting}.
+These methods typically reconstruct scenes from a few dozen views captured from different angles, effectively preserving both appearance and geometric details.
+However, they are not suited for semantic tasks.

-The complementarity of these two families of approaches has indeed recently been exploited by numerous methods that integrate geometry and semantics by uplifting image-level features extracted by large pretrained models into 3D NeRF or Gaussian Splatting representations.
-This has led to a surge in methods for tasks such as language-guided object retrieval~\citep{kerr2023lerf, liu2023weakly, zuo2024fmgs}, scene editing, \citep{kobayashi2022decomposing, chen2024gaussianeditor, fan2023lightgaussian}, or semantic segmentation~\citep{cen2023segmentNeRF, ye2024gaussiangrouping, ying2023omniseg3d}.
+The complementarity of these two families of approaches has been exploited to integrate geometry and image-level semantics extracted by large 2D pretrained models into NeRF or Gaussian Splatting 3D representations.
+This has led to a surge in methods for language-guided object retrieval~\citep{kerr2023lerf, liu2023weakly, zuo2024fmgs, wu2024opengaussian}, scene editing~\citep{kobayashi2022decomposing, chen2024gaussianeditor, fan2023lightgaussian}, or semantic segmentation~\citep{cen2023segmentNeRF, ye2024gaussiangrouping, ying2023omniseg3d} in 3D scenes.

-The main limitation of most previous approaches lies in their reliance on optimization, which requires an iterative process to learn a scene-specific 3D representation by minimizing reprojection error across all training views.
-While this loss function is intuitive, a faster and more straightforward method for transferring 2D generic visual features to \emph{already trained} Gaussian splatting 3D models would be preferable, which is the purpose of this work.
+The main limitation of these approaches lies in their dependence on optimization, which requires an iterative process to learn a scene-specific 3D representation by minimizing a reprojection error across all training views.
+While this loss function is intuitive, a faster and more straightforward method for transferring 2D generic visual features to \emph{already trained} Gaussian Splatting 3D models would be preferable, which is one of the purposes of this work.